Monte Cook: Monte Cook Games and Numenera

 Cook co-founded Monte Cook Games, LLC with Shanna Germain in 2012, which is a roleplaying game company that has produced Numenera, The Strange, The Cypher System Rulebook, Invisible Sun, and No Thank You, Evil! which went to press in Fall 2015 after a Kickstarter campaign raised over $100,000 to fund its publication.

 Numenera is a Kickstarter-funded table-top RPG created by Cook, set a billion years in the future in a science fantasy and post-apocalyptic setting with streamlined rules that prioritize the story, the action, and the wild ideas.
 It raised over $500,000 (more than 25 times its goal of $20,000).
 System playtesting was announced on October 30, 2012, and the game was released on August 14, 2013.
 Cook has stated that David "Zeb" Cook's (no relation) Planescape fantasy world was a significant influence on concepts in Numenera.

 The Ninth World of Numenera was also the setting for a 2013 release of the Thunderstone Advance deck-building game by Alderac Entertainment Group, as well as the 2017 video game Torment: Tides of Numenera, which was developed by InXile Entertainment after a successful Kickstarter campaign.

 The Strange is a Kickstarter-funded table-top RPG created by Cook and Bruce Cordell using the same Cypher System ruleset as Numenera.
 The game, which involves traveling through different worlds known as Recursions, was released in August 2014.

 Invisible Sun is a Kickstarter-funded table-top role-playing game created by Monte Cook Games, with a street date released of September 20, 2018.
 It is a surreal fantasy game with many game accessories.

+Stealing Stories for the Devil is a Kickstarter-funded table-top role-playing created by Monte Cook Games.
+It was released in February 2023.
+It is billed as a reality-altering heist game, where player characters use different abilities to lie to reality.
+It is a boxed set with board game-like aspects.

+Tidal Blades, the Roleplaying Game is a Kickstarter-funded table-top RPG created by Cook and Shanna Germain using the Cypher System ruleset.
+The game was released in August 14 2024.
+It is a tropical fantasy game located around the near islands and coastal city of Naviri, surrounded by a frozen temporal rift called The Fold.
+It was Kickstarted along "Tidal Blades 2, Rise of the Unfolders", the boardgame.